 Admission is free.

-You’ll enjoy stunning views and pure nature crossing the heart of the Sierra de Tramuntana.
+You’ll enjoy stunning views and pure nature crossing the heart of the Serra de Tramuntana.
 If you want to live this experience you can live it to the fullest with this guided tour that we recommend.

 If you are in Palma, you will be picked up from your hotel and dropped off again at the end of the excursion.
 This excursion includes a boat trip to Sa Calobra, which in our opinion is one of the must-see places in Mallorca, as you will be able to see the famous Torrent de Pareis.

 There is also another excursion that also departs from Palma de Mallorca, arrives in Sóller and travels by bus to the Lluc Monastery and later to Formentor.
 A very complete and beautifully excursion.